 Billy Strayhorn

-On this date, in 1915, Billy Strayhorn was born.
+Billy Strayhorn was born on this date in 1915.
 He was a Black gay composer and jazz pianist.

 William Thomas Strayhorn was born in Dayton, Ohio, and raised in Hillsborough, North Carolina.
-He gained most of his schooling in Pittsburgh, including private piano instruction.
-He sought out Duke Ellington in 1938, attempting to work with him as a lyricist.
+He spent most of his schooling in Pittsburgh, including private piano instruction.
+In 1938, he sought out Duke Ellington and attempted to work with him as a lyricist.

 Strayhorn introduced himself with his songs "Lush Life" and "Something to Live For."
 After regularly contributing to the Ellington Orchestra, he contributed themes such as "Day Dream" and "Passion Flower" for the Ellington saxophonist Johnny Hodges.
 Other tracks that followed were "Take the A Train," "Raincheck," "Chelsea Bridge," and "Johnny Come Lately."